ftl/hamdeck/README.md

 HamDeck reads a JSON file on startup that must contain the definitions of all buttons.
 By default it uses the file `~/.config/hamradio/hamdeck.json`.
 The configuration file is not created automatically, you must create your configuration file manually.
 See [example_conf.json](./example_conf.json) for an example of a configuration file.

-With the commandline parameter `--config=<config_filename.json>` you can define an alternative configuration file.
+With the command line parameter `--config=<config_filename.json>` you can define an alternative configuration file.
 This is handy if you want to have several different setups of your Stream Deck (e.g. one for rag chewing and one for contest operation).

+The buttons for Hamlib and TCI are only available if you provide a corresponding host address (and port if it deviates from the standard):

+* Use the `--hamilb` command line parameter to connect to a Hamlib rigctld server (e.g. `--hamlib=localhost:4532`).
+* Use the `--tci` command line parameter to connect to a ExpertSDR instance through the TCI protocol (e.g. `--hamlib=localhost:40001`).

+You can have both connections open at the same time.

 ## Install